jan-khalid/robotCar/README.md

 Figure 17: Receiver coil (car) and transmitter coil (charging station)

-In order to control the speed of the servo motor, analogWrite() should be used to write the PWM to the continuous servo motors.
+In order to control the speed of the servo motor, `analogWrite()` should be used to write the PWM to the continuous servo motors.
 The ultrasonic sensor is used to detect the obstacle in front of the car.

-By trial and error, it was found that stopping the car once distance_in_cm was less than 20 resulted in enough deceleration such that the transmitter and receiver coils touch, but does not cause the charging station to tip over.
+By trial and error, it was found that stopping the car once `distance_in_cm` was less than 20 resulted in enough deceleration such that the transmitter and receiver coils touch, but does not cause the charging station to tip over.

-In order to display the voltage to the OLED, the analogRead() value of pin A0 is first multiplied by 5, then divided by 1024 to get vin.
-"INPUT V= vin" is then continuously printed on the OLED display as shown in Figure 18 below.
+In order to display the voltage to the OLED, the `analogRead()` value of pin A0 is first multiplied by 5, then divided by 1024 to get `vin`.
+"INPUT V= `vin`" is then continuously printed on the OLED display as shown in Figure 18 below.

 ![Figure 18: Voltage displayed on OLED](https://drive.google.com/uc?id=1DBQjFN1bjgvArRRwdoKlgfWlUmyniNyJ = 331x467)

-In order to get distance_in_cm, a LOW-HIGH-LOW pulse is firstly sent using trigPin.
-Then using echoPin, the duration of the pulse is obtained.
-By dividing the duration by 2 (to account for sound refletion), then dividing by 29.1 (pace of sound), the distance_in_cm is calculated.
+In order to get `distance_in_cm`, a LOW-HIGH-LOW pulse is firstly sent using `trigPin`.
+Then using `echoPin`, the duration of the pulse is obtained.
+By dividing the duration by 2 (to account for sound refletion), then dividing by 29.1 (pace of sound), the `distance_in_cm` is calculated.

 **_Function 6: Light tracking_** requires the use of